\(\renewcommand\AA{\text{Å}}\)

 • the 2nd command (source) is needed to access Python with miniconda.

-• the 3rd command (conda) installs all possible packages that might be used by scripting, but matplotlib, pillow, and hdf5 are not commonly needed and could be omitted.
-The svn package is not needed (for example on Linux) where this has been installed in another way.
+• the 3rd command (conda) installs all possible packages that might be used by scripting, but note that matplotlib, pillow, h5py and hdf5 are not commonly needed and could be omitted.

 Notes on these commands: